 Marquette’s Katherine Plouffe scored a game-high 22 points in the losing effort, 16 of which came in the second half.
 Arlesia Morse added 15 points for Marquette, but it wasn’t enough as DePaul’s offensive poise sustained Marquette’s persistent attack.

 Marquette managed to get to the free-throw line 21 times, but only converted 13 of them.
-The 3-point field goal proved to be the difference in this highly competitive game.
-The Blue Demons, who are top ten in the nation in 3-point field goals made, converted 9-28 3-pointers, compared to Marquette’s 2-13.
+But it was 3-point shooting proved to be the difference.
+The Blue Demons – who are top ten in the nation in 3-point field goals made – shot 9-for-28 on 3-pointers, compared to Marquette’s 2-for-13.

 The Marquette Golden Eagles played the game in pink uniforms commemorating Coach Kay Vow and her “play4 Kay” breast cancer awareness.

-LOOKOUT PASS — On the brink of another successful day of skiing at Look Out Mountain, my mind was already wandering to the ski lodge and imagining that first cold sip of beer splashing my lips.
+LOOKOUT PASS — On the brink of another successful day of skiing in the mountains of Montana, my mind started to meander to the ski lodge.
+I was imagining that first sip of cold beer splashing my lips.
 Little did I know that that much anticipated sip of beer would turn into a miraculous mark of achievement.

-I was now standing over a steep slope covered in trees.
+I came to a stop and was now standing over a steep slope, surrounded by trees.
 I pointed my ski tips down and raced through the woods.
 Exhilarated, I cut in and out of trees, making my way through the powdery, virgin snow.
 The rest of the mountain – the part that is actually considered the ski resort – was compiled of dense, choppy snow that sounded like sandpaper under your skis.
 Not my snow.
-My snow was fluffy, thick and untouched by humans.
+My snow was thick, and untouched by humans.

-My initial plan before I ventured into unchartered snow was to gradually ski to my left and eventually cut back onto a slope within the confines of Lookout.
+My initial plan before I ventured into uncharted snow was to gradually ski to my left and eventually cut back onto a slope within the confines of Lookout.
 But the further down the hill I got, the further away from skiing civilization I became.
-Finally, after five minutes of zooming through trees and bushes, my journey came to a complete halt.
+Finally, after five minutes of whizzing through trees, my journey came to a pause.
 Once I broke the final tree line, I stopped and my skies were positioned parallel atop the snow.

-I began heading west, plunging my poles in the deep snow, trying to gain as much momentum before I had to plunge my poles in again.
+I began heading west, plunging my poles in the deep snow, trying to gain as much momentum and coast before plunging my poles in again.
 In the distance, two other ski poles were sporadically stuck in the snow.
-I couldn’t imagine why two poles just so happened to be left stuck in the snow.
-I noticed and moved along.
+Abandoned.
+I tried not to think about why two lonely ski poles where left in the middle of nowhere, unattended.
+Because every thought that arose was drowning in pessimism.

-After cross-country skiing for around 10 minutes – although it seemed more like 60 minutes – I decided to switch my game plan.
-The further west I went – or what I believed to be west – the more I saw a hill starting to materialize to my left.
+After cross-country skiing for 10 minutes – though it seemed like 60 – I decided to switch my game plan.
+The further west I went, I started noticing a new hill materialize to my left.

-I figured, instead of cross-country skiing it the entire way back to the lodge, I might as well go down this recently developed slope and gradually head west while moving downward.
+I figured, instead of skiing on flat land the entire way back to the lodge, I will go down this recently developed slope and gradually head west while moving downward.
 So again, I faced the slope, pointed my tips downward and raced towards the lodge.
 Not even a minute passed before I encountered some more flatland.
 But this time it wasn’t just flat land that was preventing my progress.

 To my amazement, a creek, with flowing water, about five feet wide rushed through the mountains and along my path.

-Worries started to creep slowly through my skull.
+Worries crept slowly through my skull.
 Why is there a creek, with running water, smack in the middle of a ski resort?
 That’s when it occurred to me.
 I was no longer in the ski resort.

 Because my arms were tired from pushing, I started to walk.
-Me and my 59-inch skis made our way through the snow, flopping around like a scuba diver walking on the beach.
-It was the first time in a while I literally had no idea what to do next.
+Me and my 59-inch skis making our way through the snow, flopping around like a scuba diver walking on the beach.
+I had no clue what my next move would be.

-I then removed my skis, thinking I could gain ground faster with them off.
-Then I took one step and found out the snow was chest deep, so I quickly converted back.
+I removed my skis, thinking I could gain ground faster walking with them off.
+I took one step, instantly I sunk down, my entire lower body inundated by the snow.

 Finally, as I’m cross-country skiing my way back to some sort of civilization, a ray of hope shines on me.
 I notice two pairs of boot prints, walking in the same direction I was skiing.